aquasecurity/trivy/docs/docs/supply-chain/vex.md

 The following steps are required:

-1. Create a CSAF document based on the SBOM generated in step 1
+1. Create a CSAF document
-2. Provide the CSAF document when scanning the SBOM
+2. Provide the CSAF when scanning your target

 ### Create the CSAF document
 Create a CSAF document in JSON format as follows: